-In accordance with the objective and purposes of the Society outlined in Article I.1 [ASQDE By-Laws], each Member, as a condition of membership, pledges him/herself to abide by the following rules of conduct:
+In accordance with the objective and purposes of the Society outlined in Article I.1 of the ASQDE By-Laws, each Member, as a condition of membership, pledges him/herself to abide by the following rules of conduct:

-d) to render an opinion or conclusion strictly in accordance with the physical evidence in the document, and only to the extent justified by the facts.
-To admit frankly that certain questions cannot be answered because of the nature of the problem, the lack material, or insufficient opportunity for examination.
+to render an opinion or conclusion strictly in accordance with the physical evidence in the document, and only to the extent justified by the facts.; to admit frankly that certain questions cannot be answered because of the nature of the problem, the lack of material, or insufficient opportunity for examination.

-i) to maintain a constant spirit of fairness, combined with high ethical, education, and technical standards, thereby promoting justice and creating increased confidence in the profession of document examination; and by exemplary conduct and scientific thoroughness carry out the aims and ideals of this Society.
+to maintain a constant spirit of fairness, combined with high ethical, education, and technical standards, thereby promoting justice and creating increased confidence in the profession of document examination; and by exemplary conduct and scientific thoroughness, carry out the aims and ideals of this Society.